Don’t be left scratching your head in front of the computer with a question burning inside your head.

-From past experience 5 year-olds can do the all day especially if they have done an After School or Mini Soccer course or have played football regularly before.
+From past experience, 5 year-olds can do the all-day especially if they have done an After School or Mini Soccer course or have played football regularly before.
 However, although not obligatory those with no soccer experience may want to try the Mini Camp to start.
-It is possible to upgrade to the full day after the first morning once the difference in camp price has been paid.
-Head Coach can provide a versement for the additional cost.
-No cash payments possible.
+It is possible to upgrade to the full day after the first morning once the difference in camp price has been paid, but do contact the office at email@example.com for any changes/upgrades.
+No cash payments are possible at the pitch.

 “What are Academy Camps?”

 Academy Camps were designed especially for 10-13-year-olds at the Summer Camps, offering 5 days of more challenging soccer tuition taught by InterSoccer’s most experienced coaches.
 All abilities are catered for & participants will be allocated to their ability level.
 Participants will come from a recreational soccer background or played at school or local club level.
 At some Academy Camps, 14-year-olds have also taken part, especially if there are a few in this age group.